mzhang0808/Climb-App/README.md

 ### One-sentence description of the project

-Climb! is a web application that advances the climbing competition experience by automating the scoring and verification process involved.
+Climb! is a web application that improves the climbing competition experience by automating the scoring and verification process involved.

 ### Additional information about the project